 Red Banana Passionfruit

-Getting started -- For the first week, keep it in a bright spot with no direct sun.
+Getting started -- It's normal for this plant to drop a few leaves during shipping.
+Once it is established, it will quickly grow new ones.
+The first week, keep it in moderate temperatures in a bright spot with no direct sun.

 Pot size -- You can transfer it to a pot about 50% wider than its currently in.
-Transplant carefully to avoid disturbing the roots.
+Transplant carefully to avoid breaking apart the soil ball.

 Soil -- Like most Passiflora, this one likes moist, fertile soil that drains well.
 A typical soil mix is 2 parts potting soil to 1 part perlite or coarse horticultural sand.